The Murder of John Shakespeare - (True Crime) by Cary O'Dell & Richard L Sprehe (Paperback)

 About the Author

-On May 5th, 1975, Richard L Sprehe finished his final exams at St. Louis College of Pharmacy and headed back to his home in Centralia to prepare for his Pharmacy Boards and to resume his part-time position working as an EMT.
-Little did Richard know that just three days later, the bound body of John Shakespeare would be found, murdered in his basement.
+On May 5, 1975, Richard L. Sprehe headed back to his home in Centralia to prepare for his pharmacy boards and resume his part-time position working as an EMT.
+Just three days later, the bound body of John Shakespeare was found in his own basement.
 In 2014, as Richard approached retirement, his interest is this case was rekindled and he began researching Shakespeare's cold case murder.
-With the help of his attorney, John English, Richard was able to obtain all of the police records under the Freedom of Information Act, opening up a who's who of suspects and revealing what the original investigators discovered.